 Extramural Research on Endometriosis

-The Institute supports research on endometriosis mostly through its Fertility and Infertility (FI) Branch, but also through other extramural organizational units.
+The Institute supports research on endometriosis mostly through its Fertility and Infertility (FI) Branch and Gynecologic Health and Disease Branch, but also through other extramural organizational units.
 Findings from recent research efforts include (but are not limited to) the following:

 Intramural Research on Endometriosis

 DIPHR researchers study many different aspects of endometriosis.
 Among these efforts are the following: